VinayIN/VinayIN.github.io/content/home/whoami.md

 My primary programming language is Python for scripting.
 I also possess experience in C++, Matlab, and Java.
 Additionally, I actively participate in hackathons, explore new technologies, enjoy hiking and cycling, and find calmness in photography and still-life sketching.

-Feel free to [reach out](mailto:pradhan.binay.de@gmail.com) anytime if you want to collaborate on any projects.
+Feel free to [contact me](mailto:pradhan.binay.de@gmail.com) if I align with the role you’re looking to fill in your team.

 {{< icon-group >}}
 {{< icon vendor="feather" name="github" link="https://www.github.com/VinayIN" >}}